ninalor02/generator-readme/README.md

 ## License

- This Repository is licensed under:
+ This Repository is licensed under: Apache 2.0

-## Credits

 ## Badges
 * These are just examples that was created